 Bad Jury Instructions Can Ruin Your Chance at a Fair Trial

 When a jury decides criminal cases, the judge’s role is essentially to control what happens in the courtroom.
-This means ensuring that the jury understands the legal standards, hears only admissible evidence, and prevent improper arguments from the prosecution or defense.
+This means ensuring that the jury understands the legal standards, hears only admissible evidence, and prevents improper arguments from the prosecution or defense.
 When a judge fails in this role, you may file an appeal if you can show that the judge’s failures negatively affected the outcome of your case.

-The most common reasons for appealing a criminal conviction are
+The most common reasons for appealing a criminal conviction are:

 - improper introduction of evidence or testimony,

-- insufficient evidence to support a conviction,
+- insufficient evidence to support a conviction, and

-- and improper jury instructions.
+- improper jury instructions.